You have an online business, and now you’re ready to build an email list.

 Create an image of your opt-in offer or content upgrade with a call to action in the caption of your post to sign up for your email list.

-Protip: Include text over your image that indicates that the link to your offer or landing page is in your bio.
+Pro tip: Include text over your image that indicates that the link to your offer or landing page is in your bio.
 Instagram only allows one link and that’s your bio link.
-You can also tell your followers to copy and paste your link from your caption, too.

 Your cover image.